FREQUENTLY ASKED QUESTIONS (FAQ's)

 Could I be allergic to anaesthetics?

-It is important to tell your anaesthetist about any allergies you have and bring as many details as you can.
-This allows the anaesthetist to make any necessary alterations.
+It is very important to inform your anaesthetist about any allergies you have, providing as many details as possible.
+This helps your anaesthetist make necessary adjustments to your care and avoid any substances that may cause a reaction.

-It is very rare for a person to be aware during a general anaesthetic.
-Rarely people may remember the feeling of a tube in the throat being taken out as they wake up.
-Unfortunately, a general anaesthetic cannot be performed without a breathing tube so they go hand-in-hand.
-Some people also have dreams around the time they wake up.
+It is very rare for a person to be aware during general anaesthesia.
+Occasionally, some patients may briefly remember the sensation of the breathing tube being removed as they wake up.
+Unfortunately, a breathing tube is necessary for most general anaesthetics, so they always go together.

-In 2014 the Royal College of Anaesthetists and the Association of Anaesthetists of Great Britain and Ireland published a large study on accidental awareness during general anaesthesia.
-The study showed that awareness happens in only 1 in 20,000 patients during a general anaesthetic.
-Since then, advances in equipment and in monitoring the level of anaesthesia have helped to reduce the chances of this happening.
-An anaesthetist will be with you all the time during your surgery and watching all monitoring equipment closely to check you are getting the right amount of anaesthetic to keep you unaware and pain free.
+In 2014, the Royal College of Anaesthetists and the Association of Anaesthetists of Great Britain and Ireland published a large study on accidental awareness during general anaesthesia.
+The study found that awareness occurs in only 1 in 20,000 patients.

 Is there a chance that I will not wake up at the end?

-It is extremely rare that a person will not wake up from the anaesthetic, and it becomes even rarer for elective surgery in a fit and healthy person.
+It is extremely rare for a person not to wake up from anaesthesia.
+The risk is even lower for elective surgery in a generally fit and healthy person.

-In some circumstances, patients are kept asleep by the anaesthetist on purpose and sent to the intensive care unit, commonly known as an “induced coma”.
-This may occur when:
+In some situations, patients are deliberately kept asleep by the anaesthetist and transferred to the intensive care unit.
+This is often called an “induced coma” and may be necessary when:

 I had a general anaesthetic recently.
 Is there a problem with having another anaesthetic so close together?

-There is normally no increased risk in having two anaesthetics close together.
-This applies whether they are general, local, regional or sedation.
+Generally, there is no increased risk associated with having two anaesthetics close together.
+This applies regardless of whether the anaesthesia is general, local, regional, or sedation.

 I get severe nausea and vomiting after an anaesthetic.
 What can be done about this?